grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Forest/forest.md

-## Information Gathering / Footprinting and Scanning
+## Enumeration: Footprinting and Scanning

 First of, we need to identify how to reach the system.
 In other words, we need to identify what are the services available from this machine.